International Politics of Human Rights

 Scope and syllabus

-The course is an optional half-unit based around the research expertise of Dr Hopgood.
-The objectives of the course are to give students a grounding in the history and practice of human rights and to allow them to develop and write a piece of research work on an issue or case study of their choice within international human rights politics.
-It will be taught by means of a 2-hour seminar each week.
+This is an optional 15-credit module based around the research expertise of Dr Hopgood.
+The objectives of the module are to give students a grounding in the history and practice of human rights and to allow them to develop and write a piece of research work on an issue or case study of their choice within international human rights politics.
+It will be taught by means of a one-hour lecture and one-hour seminar each week.

 Method of assessment